-Cyprus capital gains tax is imposed at the rate of 20.0% on gains from the disposal of immovable property situated in Cyprus including gains from the disposal of shares in companies which own immovable property in Cyprus, and such shares are not listed in any recognized stock market.
+Cyprus Capital Gains Tax is imposed (when the disposal is not subject to income tax) at the rate of 20.0% on gains from the disposal of immovable property situated in Cyprus including gains from the disposal of shares in companies which own immovable property in Cyprus, and such shares are not listed in any recognized stock market.
 It is unclear whether this exception also applies to disposal of the ADSs.